Donald Trump Is ‘Tired’ After Just 2 Years, Aides Say, But In 2016 Trump Said Clinton Lacked ‘Stamina’ For Job

 After becoming the Republican nominee himself, Trump launched a similar attack on his Democratic opponent, Hillary Clinton, criticizing what he called Clinton’s lack of “stamina,” according to The Washington Post.

 “She doesn’t have the look.
 She doesn’t have the stamina.
 I said she doesn’t have the stamina.
-And I don’t believe she does have the stamina.”
-Trump said during the first presidential debate with Clinton.
+And I don’t believe she does have the stamina,” Trump said during the first presidential debate with Clinton.
 “To be president of this country, you need tremendous stamina.”

 But even before Friday’s report that Trump has become “tired” after barely more than two years in office, he faced criticism for his own seeming lack of stamina.
 According to an Axios report in January of 2018, before Trump had completed even one year of his term, his daily work schedule already consisted of only seven hours, which usually did not begin until his arrival in the Oval Office at 11 a.m.

 Prior to that, Trump’s schedule revealed numerous hours of what was labeled “Executive Time,” during which Trump apparently did little other than watch TV cable news, and post to his Twitter account.
-In addition, Trump has spent more time relaxing outside of Washington D.C. than many presidents, so far spending 145 days at his private resorts in Palm Beach, Florida, and Bedminster, New Jersey, according Trump Golf Count.
+In addition, Trump has spent more time relaxing outside of Washington, D.C., than many presidents, so far spending 145 days at his private resorts in Palm Beach, Florida, and Bedminster, New Jersey, according Trump Golf Count.
 That averages to more than one trip to a resort or country club every five days.